harshalDharpure/vlm-road-crash/CRASHGRAPH_NEURIPS_PLAN.md

 ---

-## Why NeurIPS (contribution statement)

 Existing accident-video benchmarks primarily evaluate answer correctness or textual similarity, but they do not verify whether individual causal claims are supported by the cited temporal evidence.
 We introduce temporal evidence contracts, a causally annotated extension of CCD Crash-1500, evidence-intervention evaluation (including hindsight attribution), and CrashGraph-Verify, an event-graph-conditioned generate–verify–revise system.
 A small cross-domain transfer study shows TECs generalise beyond traffic crashes.

-**Mentor one-liner:**
-*“Anticipation is a different task.
-We use the full crash video for verifiable explanation: participants + atomic events + causal graph + every claim tied to frames; then we remove those frames and test whether the model withdraws the claim.”*

 ---